 Understanding Policy in the Great Recession: Some Unpleasant Fiscal Arithmetic

-I use the valuation equation of government debt to understand fiscal and monetary policy in and following the great recession of 2008-2009, to think about fiscal pressures on US inflation, and what sequence of events might surround such an inflation.
+I use the valuation equation of government debt to understand fiscal and monetary policy in and following the great recession of 2008-2009, to think about whether the US is headed for a fiscal inflation, and what that inflation will look like.
 I emphasize that a fiscal inflation can come well before large deficits or monetization are realized, and is likely to come with stagnation rather than a boom.

 Keywords: Fiscal theory of the price level, Financial crisis, Monetary Policy, Inflation

 JEL Classification: E3, E4, E5, E6

 Suggested Citation: Suggested Citation